knah/Il2CppAssemblyUnhollower/README.md

  * Only a limited set of types is supported for method signatures

 ## Upcoming features (aka TODO list)
- * Unstripping engine code - restore more Unity methods using managed assemblies as reference
+ * Unstripping engine code - fix current issues with unstripping failing or generating invalid bytecode
  * Proper interface support - IL2CPP interfaces will be generated as interfaces and properly implemented by IL2CPP types
  * Improve class injection to support virtual methods and interfaces